 Gr.
 9-12: 7:30 AM – 2:15 PM

-NEW K-12 GUIDANCE PROGRAM is being developed in the 2016-17 school year under a new Director of Guidance.
-Currently, the Middle School and Senior High Schools offer individual counseling for academic and social adjustment, program scheduling, post high school preparation and career guidance.
+NEW in 2016-17: K-12 GUIDANCE PROGRAM was initiated in 2016-17 school year with the hiring of a K-12 Director of Guidance.
+The Middle School and Senior High Schools offer individual counseling for academic and social adjustment, program scheduling, post high school preparation and career guidance.
 Conferences can be arranged with teachers, administrators, school psychologists, social workers, nurses and the school/community counselor.
 Parents are encouraged to meet with counselors to discuss their child's progress and to attend pertinent evening meetings as well.
-To arrange afternoon and evening meetings, call the Guidance Office.
+To arrange a meeting, call the Guidance Office at 845-353-7220.

-PARENT/TEACHER CONFERENCES are held formally twice a year at the elementary schools and once a year at the Middle and High Schools (see listings).
+PARENT/TEACHER CONFERENCES are held formally twice a year at the elementary schools and once a year at the Middle and High Schools, as listed in the District Calendar.
 During conferences teachers report on a child's academic progress, and social development.
 Parents are urged to attend and share information about their child in order to promote better understanding of the student.
-Additional conferences may be scheduled at any time and concerns and questions should be addressed to the teacher as they arise.
+Additional conferences may be scheduled, as needed.

 RECORDS AND RIGHTS: The Family Education Rights and Privacy Act (FERPA) acknowledges parents’ right to know what appears in their child’s educational records.
 Records are available through school principals or the Guidance Office.
 Parents have the right to challenge record information, to place a written rebuttal in the file and to exercise some control over disclosure of records.
 In accordance with these rights, the Nyack Public Schools will not disclose information from students' records without prior written request of a parent or eligible (18 or over) student, except as permitted by law.
 A record of requests for information disclosures is maintained and may be seen by those eligible.
 Anyone seeking to change a record or see the complete Privacy Act should contact the Superintendent's Office.